msaifuddin/DirectAdmin-Mailbox-Automation/README.md

 2. Update the `$allowed_domains` array with the domains you want to allow for email creation.
 3. Change the other mailbox properties to fit your environment.
     - `"quota" => 100"`: Sets the mailbox's quota in MB.
 In this case, the quota is set to 100 MB.
-    - `"limit" => 30"`: Sets the hourly send limit for the mailbox.
-In this case, the limit is set to 30 emails per hour.
+    - `"limit" => 30"`: Sets the daily send limit for the mailbox.
+In this case, the limit is set to 30 emails per day.

 ## License